Black Hole Ringdown as a Probe for Dark Energy: Shift-symmetric scalar-tensor theories and hairy black holes

 where on the right-hand side we are evaluating the Gauss-Bonnet invariant $\mathcal{R}^2_{GB}$ on a Schwarzschild background metric, with $r_s$ the Schwarzschild radius, which acts as the source for the scalar profile at leading order in $\alpha$.
 Assuming spherical symmetry and a power-law decay for the scalar hair $\phi_0(r)$ [i.e. $\phi_0(r) \sim c_\phi/r^p$, where $c_\phi$ and $p$ are constants], we can easily express the $Z_0$ on the background in terms of $X_0$ as

 and hence we are able to estimate $X_0$ to be

-where we demand that the exponent $\lambda = 2n+m-1 > 0$ in order for $X_0(r)$ to decay moving away from the source.
+where we demand that $\lambda = 2n+m-1 > 0$ and $m \leq 2$, in order for $X_0(r)$ to increase or at most stay constant when moving towards the source.
+Here we have only kept the slowest decaying part of the solution, which only takes the present form for black holes, see Appendix \ref{app:non-BH-sources} for other types of sources.
 Note that, after one includes extra operators besides a standard kinetic term, one can relax the theoretical bound on the size of the sGB operator coming from the regularity of solutions.
 See Appendix \ref{app:th-bound} for an example with the cubic Galileon.